taikedz-mt/rspawn/README.md

 * Player is assigned randomized spawnpoint on joining
 * Player will respawn at their spawnpoint if they die.
     * If `beds` spawning is active, then beds can be used to reset the players' spawn point.
-* Players will not spawn in spaces that are protected by any other player than the Server Admin.
+* Players will not spawn in spaces that are protected
 * Commands
     * Players can return to their spawn point with the `/spawn` command if they have `spawn` privilege.
         * Players can invite other players to join their spawn - see "Spawn invites" below